The oil price has settled in at just under 80 dollars a barrel. What effect is this price level having on investment in the oil and gas industry?

 How many wells does an oilfield have on average?

 Schnabl: That is hard to say.
 The number can vary substantially, from less than a hundred to thousands of wells per field.
 But that is is not relevant for the use of our system.
 The solution is highly scalable, and can thus be deployed on any size of oilfield.
 This is the particular strength of the SIWELL Artificial Lift Suite.
 We can use it to optimize a single well as it operates, making it into an “autonomous oil well.”
 This means automating production and also reducing maintenance to the greatest degree possible.
 This includes methods for predictive and preventive maintenance as well as the inclusion of video analyses and vibration and acoustic sensors, for example, to obtain a detailed overview of the conditions on the field at all times.

 The solution was launched recently on the market, what is the pricing structure?

 Schnabl: We are currently working on innovative pricing models such as a pay-per-use concept.
 In this case, customers would pay a moderate fixed monthly fee per connected oil well.

-Schnabl: Our focus at present is on conventional oil extraction.
+Schnabl: Our focus at present is on conventional oil production.
 Our solution will be available for virtually all types of oil pumps, whether they are pumpjacks that work on the surface or electric submersible pumps that work thousands of meters down in the well.
-Gas will soon also be part of the standard solution portfolio, and other extraction methods can be covered by adapting the software module with relatively little effort.
+Gas will soon also be part of the standard solution portfolio, and other production methods can be covered by adapting the software module with relatively little effort.